ImalkaDilakshan99/ImalkaDilakshan99/README.md

 ## 🚀 About Me

-I'm a passionate **Front-end Developer** and **Technical Writer** who loves creating dynamic and beautiful web applications.
+I'm a passionate **Fullstack Developer** and **Technical Writer** who loves creating dynamic and beautiful web applications.
 I enjoy sharing my knowledge through writing and contributing to the developer community.

-- 🔭 I'm currently learning **Semantic UI, Material Design**
+- 🔭 I'm currently learning **Developing with AI**
 - 👯 I'm looking to collaborate on any **cool project on fintech**
-- ✍️ Ask me about **CSS, JavaScript ReactJs, NextJs, JavaScript and technical writing**
+- ✍️ Ask me about **CSS, JavaScript ReactJs, NextJs, JavaScript, Java, Python, Dart Flutter, and technical writing**
-- 📫 Reach me at: **puenehfaith@gmail.com**
+- 📫 Reach me at: **imalkadilakshan99@gmail.com**
 - ⚡ Fun fact: I love turning complex problems into simple, beautiful solutions

 ---